FLWL/aoe-interpolator/README.md

 to account for the fact that the proto files are in a submodule/directory in the project.

 The ProtoBuf file can also be compiled for other languages, making it easy to interface with aoe-interpolator.

+# Included tests

+In the `./tests/` folder the `test_client.py` file can be found, which requests a specific amount of interpolated frames stored in `data` and its subdirectories, to test the interpolator.

+In the `./tests/tools` folder there are files `ca2rgb.py`, `png2rgb.py` and `rgb2png.py`, that are used to convert between different image formats for testing purposes.